Baked Chicken Parmesan Meatballs

 Instructions

-- In a large mixing bowl, combine ground chicken, parmesan, flour, egg, garlic powder, onion powder, Italian seasoning, salt, and pepper.
-Use your hands or a spoon to mix until just combined — don’t overwork it.
+- In a large mixing bowl, combine ground chicken, parmesan, flour, egg, garlic powder, onion powder, Italian seasoning, salt, and pepper. mix until just combined, and don't overwork it.

 - Roll the mixture into meatballs (about 1.5 inches) and place them evenly in the baking dish.